Creating custom themes

 }

 Running yarn build:themes or npm run build:themes will take the theme definitions from the reshaped.config.js file and compile them into the src/themes folder.
-The script will create a folder for each theme and theme fragment with variable files inside.
+The script creates a folder for each theme and theme fragment, with variable files inside.

 src